What is Working Capital Loan?

 Why Companies Require Working Capital Loan?

 There can be many reasons why companies may opt for such loans –

-- The company may have heavily invested in its capital expenditures hence the shortage of funds for day to day operations.
+- The company may have heavily invested in its capex hence the shortage of funds for day to day operations.

 - Unable to convert its debtors or investments or unable to make sales as it expected.